HOW TO GET STARTED

-Whether you are an experienced incontinence consumer, family member, caregiver or if you are new to incontinence, there is a simple truth now: Incontinence products today are sophisticated, technologically advanced, and highly effective compared to what you might have used in the past or what you find in your local store.
+Whether you are a family member, caregiver, or new or experienced user, you should know that incontinence products today are more sophisticated, technologically advanced, and highly effective compared to what you may have used in the past or what you can find at your local stores.

 The good news: